1jss/C9-gui/README.md

 - Event handling (click, blur, key press)
 - Layout engine (flex or scroll children in any direction)
 - Lazy loading of elements outside of window
-- Text rendering (TTF)
+- Text rendering (single line with alignment or multiline)
 - Easy table layout (with automatic column sizing)
-- Text input (single line with selection and undo history)
+- Text input (single and multi line with selection and undo history)
 - Partial rendering (only rerender elements that have changed)
 - Buffered rendering (all elements are cached as textures)
 - Element tags for easy element selection